-Called the Nightingale Star it has a central red circle with a broken edge based on the representations of the Covid-19 molecule we often see in the media.
+Called the Covid Star it has a central red circle with a broken edge based on the representations of the Covid-19 molecule we often see in the media.
 The Capital C initial acknowledges the NHS, the Carers, and all who have Cared during Covid.
 They are handmade using genuine glass enamel which, unlike resin, gives the greatest durability and amazing depth of colour.

-The size of the Nightingale Star was suggested by two NHS staff nurses at the Rowans Hospice near Portsmouth who said they preferred a small wearable pin medal rather than a large medal "that would just stay in a drawer at home".
+The size of the Covid Star was suggested by two NHS staff nurses at the Rowans Hospice near Portsmouth who said they preferred a small wearable pin medal rather than a large medal "that would just stay in a drawer at home".

 Harry Gray approached a UK company at the heart of Birminghams’ Jewellery Quarter to make prototypes of his design.
 This company called Fattorini was established in 1827 and is famous for making prestigious Nurses and Doctors badges.